mdjuarez/mj-cards/README.md

 # mj-cards
-Custom Lovelace cards for Home Assistant, bundled into a single resource.
+A collection of custom Lovelace cards for Home Assistant, bundled into a single resource with shared animations and utilities.